 - First, enter your conversion date.
 This is the date you are going to start accrual accounting in Xero.
 Set it to match the tax year of change.

 - Enter conversion balances for all accounts.
 These are the closing balances on the last day you were using the cash accounting method.
 They will become the opening conversion balances in Xero.
 We recommend manually adding balances, so you can go back in and reconcile the remaining balance with your new accrual accounts.
-Always enter positive numbers.
-For example: if you have unpaid customer invoices resulting in a negative number, enter the balance into the Credit column as positive.
-Debits and credits should zero out.
+Always enter positive numbers. (ex: unpaid customer invoices resulting in a negative accounts receivable balance would be a positive number in the Credit column; A negative bank account balance is entered as a positive number in the Credit column) Debits and credits should zero out.
 Once completed hit Save.

 - Enter historical invoices or bills if you have a remaining balance.
 These are the unpaid invoices or bills dated prior to your conversion date.
 They make up the conversion balances of accrued and deferred accounts (accounts payable, accounts receivable, etc).